Best accounting software for tradespeople UK 2026

 What tradespeople actually need

-Before comparing software, it helps to know what matters.
+Before picking software, it's sensible to know what's actually required.
 Most self-employed tradespeople need:

 - Expense tracking with receipt scanning